elastic/kibana/src/plugins/es_ui_shared/docs/docs/form_lib/examples/fields_composition.md

 }
 ```

 Let's create one component for each car that will expose its unique parameter(s).
-Those components won't have to declare the `model` and the `used` params as they are common to all three cars and we will put them at the root level of the form.
+Those components won't have to render the `model` and the `used` form fields as they are common to all three cars and we will put them at the root level of the form.

 ```js
 // sedan_car.tsx